FerriLaura/market_pulse_project/README.md

 - .gitignore -> specifies files and folders (like .venv/ or /data/) that should not be tracked by Git.
 - README.md -> explains the project's goals, structure, methods, and results.

+### Branches
+In the project, there are two different benaches:
+- main is the early version of the project, in which sectors were characterized by baskets of stocks, equally-weighted.
+This was the first idea to develop the project, but it is strongly biased.
+- the etf-version is the second branch of the project: the final version.
+Sectors are directly represented by ETFs, so that there are not problemns linked to weighting of the tickers that compose sectors.

 ## Project methods
 This project follows a structured pipeline that transforms raw financial data into quantitative insights about sector preformance, risk and interdipendence.
 Each part of the process - data collection, computation, and visualization - is handled by a dedicated module within the project.